Absalom, Absalom!

-Absalom, Absalom! is a novel by the American author William Faulkner, first published in 1936.
-Taking place before, during, and after the American Civil War, it is a story about three families of the American South, with a focus on the life of Thomas Sutpen.
+Absalom, Absalom! is a Southern Gothic novel by the American author William Faulkner, first published in 1936.
+Taking place before, during, and after the American Civil War, it focuses on the rise and fall of Thomas Sutpen, a plantation owner in the American South, as told by several unreliable narrators many years later.

 Absalom, Absalom!, along with The Sound and the Fury, helped Faulkner win the Nobel Prize in Literature for the year 1949.
 In 2009, a panel of judges called Absalom, Absalom! the best Southern novel of all time.